Portugal CRUE: How to Apply for Residency as an EU Citizen

 The same rules don’t apply to family members who don’t have EU citizenship.
 In this case, the family member must apply for a residency card to live in Portugal for more than three months with the EU citizen.

-Provided that they have long-term residency in another EU country, they must apply for Portuguese residency through Portugal’s Agency for Immigration, Migration and Asylum (AIMA).
+Provided that they have long-term residency in another EU nation, they must apply for Portuguese residency through Portugal’s Agency for Immigration, Migration and Asylum (AIMA).
 The granting of the residency visa falls under Article 116 of Portugal law.

 Alternatively, the family member can apply for a Portugal Family Reunification Visa (D6), also through AIMA.
 It is one of the only visa applications that can be done online.